cockroachdb/docs/cockroachcloud/cloud-api.md

 ## Set the maximum spend limit of a Serverless cluster

 To set the maximum spend limit for a Serverless cluster, send a `PUT` request to the `/v1/clusters/{cluster_id}/spend-limit` endpoint.

+{{site.data.alerts.callout_success}}
+The service account associated with the secret key must have the Cluster Administrator or Cluster Developer [role](authorization.html#organization-user-roles), or the `ADMIN` or `READ` [permission](authorization.html#service-accounts) if it is a legacy service account.
+{{site.data.alerts.end}}

 The service account associated with the secret key must have `ADMIN` or `EDIT` [permission](managing-access.html#manage-service-accounts) to retrieve information about an organization's clusters.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>